cesarkoprowski/competitive-programming/README.md

-# beecrowd-exercises
+# competitive-programming
-This repository contains solutions to programming exercises from the Beecrowd platform, implemented in C++.
+This repository contains solutions to programming exercises from multi platforms, implemented in C++ and Python.